SouthbankSoftware/proofable/docs/contribution/update_documentation.md

 Notes:

+- If you have changed the anchor types in protos or their configuration in `provendb-releases`, you need to regenerate the Anchor Types page at `docs/concepts/anchor_types.md`

+    ```zsh
+    make doc-anchortypes
+    ```

 - If you have changed the Node SDK code, you need to regenerate the Node SDK reference at `docs_output/gh-pages/node_sdk/reference`

     ```zsh